weishiyan/felinemotion/README.md

 ### Installation
 1. Clone the repo
-2. Install environment $ conda env create -f felinemotion.yml
+2. Install environment '''$ conda env create -f felinemotion.yml'''
+The software are ready to be run.

 ### User Guide
 1. Run main.py